Drug information provided by: IBM Micromedex

 Avoid contact sports or other situations where bruising or injury could occur.

-Call your doctor right away if you have an unexplained fever, cough, shortness of breath, trouble with breathing, or wheezing after receiving this medicine.
+Call your doctor right away if you have an unexplained fever, cough, or trouble breathing after receiving this medicine.
 These may be symptoms of a serious lung problem.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
 This medicine may also cause blurred vision or other vision problems.
 If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
 If these reactions are especially bothersome, check with your doctor.